gmcgibbon/feedforward-neural-net-slides/src/slides/slide-07.md

 There are typically two categories of data in a dataset:

-- Input: Tensors that flow through the network and are returned as output
+- Input: Tensors that flow through the network and are returned as output (also called feature)
 - Label: Tensors of expected output for a given input

 Vertical:

 ## What makes a Dataset "good"?

-Modern ANNs often need lots of quality data to be useful.
-Here are some characteristics of good datasets:
+Large ANNs often need lots of quality data to be useful.
+Here are some characteristics of a good dataset:

 - Large amount of examples
 - Unique examples